 - Litigates a wide range of media and First Amendment disputes, as well as commercial law cases

-Mr. Pope's experience in litigating entertainment, media, and First Amendment issues is diverse.
-He has defended suits involving copyright and trademark infringement, defamation, the right of access to public records, and a reporter's privilege not to reveal confidential sources.
-Mr. Pope also has litigated a variety of commercial cases, including breach of contract arising out of a business acquisition, accountant malpractice, securities fraud, and the refund of a multimillion-dollar accumulated earnings credit.
+John’s experience in litigating entertainment, media, and First Amendment issues is diverse.
+He has defended suits involving copyright and trademark infringement, defamation, the right of access to public records, and a reporter’s privilege not to reveal confidential sources.
+John also has litigated a variety of commercial cases, including breach of contract arising out of a business acquisition, accountant malpractice, securities fraud, and the refund of a multimillion-dollar accumulated earnings credit.

-Having argued more than two dozen appeals before both state and federal courts and written more than 50 appellate briefs, Mr. Pope is a seasoned appellate attorney.
+Having argued more than two dozen appeals before both state and federal courts and written more than 50 appellate briefs, John is a seasoned appellate attorney.
 Many of his cases have involved noteworthy rulings and have resulted in published decisions, including: